zarr-developers/geozarr-spec/geozarr_swg_charter.md

 GeoZarr builds directly on several elements of the OGC Standards baseline: the Zarr community standard (OGC 21-050r1, endorsed June 2022); the netCDF encoding standard (OGC 10-090r3) together with the CF (Climate and Forecast) Metadata Conventions, whose standardization is being advanced by the NetCDF CF SWG; GeoTIFF (OGC 19-008r4) and Cloud Optimized GeoTIFF (OGC 21-026); the OGC Two Dimensional Tile Matrix Set standard; and OGC Abstract Specification Topic 21 (Discrete Global Grid Systems).
 GeoZarr duplicates none of these; it standardizes how the concepts they encode are expressed as composable, safely-ignorable Zarr conventions, so that data now published in netCDF/CF or GeoTIFF/COG can carry the same semantics in Zarr.

 Among these prior standards, CF is the most comprehensive metadata model for n-dimensional geospatial arrays, so the SWG uses a systematic decomposition of CF capabilities as the completeness test for the anticipated convention set; the GeoTIFF/COG capability set (affine georeferencing, coordinate reference system metadata, overviews, and sentinel nodata values) maps onto a small subset of the same conventions.
-The organizing test comes from the Zarr Conventions framework's safely-ignorable contract: if a low-level Zarr implementation ignores a convention, it still obtains the correct array element values.
+The organizing test comes from the Zarr Conventions Framework's safely-ignorable contract: if a low-level Zarr implementation ignores a convention, it still obtains the correct array element values.
 Features that fail this test change how data is encoded rather than how it is interpreted; they belong in the Zarr codec and data-type layer rather than in GeoZarr conventions and are out of scope (see Section 3.2).

 The following notes map each convention in the Section 3 table to the prior standards and specifications it draws on: